ibm-cloud-docs/EventStreams/schema_registry.md

 You can download the full specification for the API from the [{{site.data.keyword.messagehub}} schema registry REST API YAML file](https://github.com/ibm-messaging/event-streams-docs/blob/master/schema-registry-api/openapi.yaml){: external}.
 To view the Swagger file, use Swagger tools, for example [Swagger editor](http://editor.swagger.io/#/){: external}.

-For details about accessing the schema registry using an SDK, see [{{site.data.keyword.messagehub}} schema registry REST API](https://github.com/IBM/eventstreams-go-sdk/blob/main/schema_operations.md){: external}.
+For more information about accessing the schema registry using an SDK, see [{{site.data.keyword.messagehub}} schema registry REST API](https://github.com/IBM/eventstreams-go-sdk/blob/main/schema_operations.md){: external}.

 For information about {{site.data.keyword.messagehub}} resources and data sources on Terraform, see [resources and data sources](https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-resources-datasource-list#ibm-event-streams_rd){: external}.